RAWspace 2025

 Please provide artists bios and some examples of key collaborators’ previous work, as well as any existing material for your proposed project.

-If you think you will have difficulty submitting your support material, please contact us via email rawspace@theatreroyal.com.au
+If you have difficulty submitting your support material, please contact Steve Mayhew, Program Manager via email programming@theatreroyal.com.au

 Will the Theatre Royal produce successful projects?

 Theatre Royal does not currently have the capacity to produce new work, however, we will work with artists to identify the most appropriate resources and process required to realise their project.
+Note that, in 2025, Performing Lines will support one RAWspace project by providing additional producing support beyond the initial residency.

 Will the Theatre Royal present successful projects?

-We are interested in presenting new work within our annual Season or at different times during the year, in our venues, public spaces, the surrounding precinct, or on digital platforms.
-There are a range of factors that we consider when curating our program, which we will discuss with creative teams.
+There are a range of factors that we consider when curating our program, which we can discuss with creative teams.

 What venues would Theatre Royal present work in?